dsccommunity/DscWorkshop/Exercises/Task1/StretchGoal.md

     }
     ```

-5. Your psm1 file now should only contain your DSC configuration element, the composite resource.
+5. Your .psm1 file now should only contain your DSC configuration element, the composite resource.
 Depending on the DSC resources that you use in this composite, you can make use of Datum's cmdlet ```Get-DscSplattedResource``` or its alias ```x``` to pass parameter values to the resource in a single, beautiful line of code.

-Remove-Item -Path .\DscWorkshopFork\DSC\DscConfigurations\CommonTasks\ -Recurse -Force

-Copy-Item -Path .\CommonTasks\BuildOutput\Modules\CommonTasks\ -Destination .\DscWorkshopFork\DSC\DscConfigurations\ -Recurse

-    > Note: If you want to read more about how PowerShell supports splatting, have a look at [About Splatting](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting?view=powershell-6).
+    > Note: The ['WindowsServices'](https://github.com/AutomatedLab/CommonTasks/blob/master/CommonTasks/DscResources/WindowsServices/WindowsServices.schema.psm1) composite resource in 'CommonTasks' shows the difference of splatting vs. passing the parameters in the classical way.
+If you want to read more about how PowerShell supports splatting, have a look at [About Splatting](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting?view=powershell-6).
 DSC does not support splatting out-of-the-box, but Datum adds that very usful feature.

-    The following code uses the 'Disks' resource to configure disk layouts.
-The parameters can be passed to your resource in the YAML file.
+    The following code uses the 'Disk' resource published in the 'StorageDsc' module to configure disk layouts.
+The '$DiskLayout' hashtable must have a pattern that matches exactly the parameter pattern defined in the 'StorageDsc\Disk' resource.

+    Please put this code into the file 'Disks.schema.psm1'.

     ```powershell
     configuration Disks